 On Oct.
 26, 2009, Ford recalled 4.5 million cars to fix cruise control deactivation switches, which shut off the cruise control when the driver presses on the brakes.
 The switch is located by the brake reservoir fluid, creating a very thin membrane between the flammable brake fluid and the electrical parts of the deactivation switch.
 Several fires have resulted from a crack in the membrane between the switch and the brake fluid reservoir, permitting the flammable liquid to leak into the electrical components.
 More than 500 fires have resulted from the faulty Texas Instrument cruise control deactivation switches, leading to several injuries and in serious cases, death.

-Because of the potential for vehicle fires, Ford voluntarily recalled the following models:
+Because of the product liability associated with potential vehicle fires, Ford voluntarily recalled the following models:

 - 1995-2003 Ford Windstar